ambranava/ambranava.github.io/Projects/Appendices/Students-university-choice/Appendix-c-quantitative-results.md

 ## Purpose of this appendix
-This appendix documents the quantitative outputs of the study *High School Students and University Choice*.
+This appendix documents the quantitative outputs of the study *High school students and university choice*.

 The aim is to provide transparent access to the empirical results that support the findings discussed in the main project section,